HubSpot customer service: The complete 2026 guide

 -

-Get total control: Use a simple prompt editor to shape your AI's personality, build custom actions, and design smart escalation rules.
+Get total control: Use a simple editor to shape your AI's persona, build custom actions, and design smart escalation rules that work within HubSpot.

 -

-Test with confidence: Use the simulation mode to see exactly how your AI will perform on your real support history, so you can go live without any guesswork.
+Test with confidence: Use the simulation mode to see exactly how your AI will perform on your real support history before a single customer talks to it.

-You don’t have to choose between an integrated platform and a powerful AI.
-With eesel AI, you can have the best of both worlds.
+You don’t have to choose between an integrated platform and a specialized AI.
+With eesel AI, you can have the best of both worlds, keeping HubSpot as your gold-standard CRM while extending its capabilities.

 Frequently asked questions